27 games perfect for couples stuck inside - CNN Underscored

 Believe it or not, recreation activities can release oxytocin in our brain, which Dr. Maenpaa says is sometimes called “the love hormone.”

-“It causes our brains to feel attachment and protective feelings towards the person,” she continues.
+“It causes our brains to feel attachment and protective feelings toward the person,” she continues.
 “Together, you are building memories that you can reflect back on later in life with warm feelings.”

-If traditional games aren’t your thing and you and your partner want to play video games together, there’s plenty of fun, two-player games that will help you bond while you’re racing, solving puzzles or shooting monsters.
+If traditional games aren’t your thing and you and your partner want to play video games together, there are plenty of fun two-player games that will help you bond while you’re racing, solving puzzles or shooting monsters.

-1-2 Switch ($49.99, originally $50.85; amazon.com)
+1-2-Switch ($49.99, originally $50.85; amazon.com)

-1-2 Switch is a fun party game where you use the Nintendo Switch’s Joy-Con controllers to compete against your partner.
-Whether it’s a boxing match, a round of ping pong, a deceptive game of dice or strutting your stuff down the runway, this game will have you shaking and jumping for hours on end.
+1-2-Switch is a fun party game where you use the Nintendo Switch’s Joy-Con controllers to compete against your partner.
+Whether it’s a boxing match, a round of table tennis, a deceptive game of dice or strutting your stuff down the runway, this game will have you shaking and jumping for hours on end.

 Super Mario Party ($59.99; amazon.com)

 Mario games are always a good bet when you’re in need of a fun night, and Super Mario Party for the Nintendo Switch is a great way to compete against your significant other.
-You’ll move across a virtual board and in between each round you face off in mini games to win coins.
+You’ll move across a virtual board and in between each round you’ll face off in minigames to win coins.
 The player with the most stars at the end wins!

 Overcooked! + Overcooked!
 2 ($19.99; amazon.com)

 While many games have you and your partner pitted against each other, the Overcooked! series has you working together in the most stressful kitchen imaginable.
 You’ll need to compartmentalize and communicate to get each plate of food out on time, all while fire falls from the sky and zombies try to eat you.
-This fast-paced cooking game is available on Playstation 4, PC, Xbox One and Nintendo Switch.
+This fast-paced cooking game is available on PlayStation 4, PC, Xbox One and Nintendo Switch.

 Cuphead ($19.99; amazon.com)

 This hand-animated video game is famous for its cartoonish art style and crippling difficulty.
-You and your partner have lost a bet against the devil and have to fight against a seemingly endless list of monsters to win your souls back.
+You and your partner have lost a bet against the devil and have to fight against a seemingly endless list of monsters to win back your souls.
 If you and your loved one are ready and willing to die hundreds of times and hone your shooting and dodging, Cuphead is an incredibly fun game that’s available for Xbox One, Nintendo Switch and PC.

 Portal 2 ($29.99; gamestop.com)

 Portal 2 is an oldie but a goodie, and one of the most influential puzzle games in video game history.
 In it, you and your partner play as two robots who need to use your portal guns and physics to solve mind-boggling puzzles.
-It’s available for PC, Playstation 3 and Xbox 360.
+It’s available for PC, PlayStation 3 and Xbox 360.

 Mario Kart 8 Deluxe (starting at $49.94; amazon.com)

 The classic Mario racing game from your childhood has a fancy new version on the Nintendo Switch.
-With fast paced courses, fun characters and diabolical items, you’ll want to race against your partner night after night.
+With fast-paced courses, fun characters and diabolical items, you’ll want to race against your partner night after night.

 Lovers in a Dangerous Spacetime ($14.99; microsoft.com)

 This frantic game will have you and your partner running around a circular spaceship navigating your way through the dangers of space.
 You’ll have to work together to shoot enemies, dodge asteroids and rescue kidnapped space bunnies.
 What more could you ask for?
-It’s available for Xbox One, Nintendo Switch, PC and Playstation 4.
+It’s available for Xbox One, Nintendo Switch, PC and PlayStation 4.

 Keep Talking and Nobody Explodes ($14.99; microsoft.com)

 This innovative video game requires clear communication so you and your better half can defuse a bomb before it explodes in your face.
 One player will be the defuser, who can see the bomb but not the instructions on how to defuse it, and the other player can’t see the bomb but has the instructions in hand.
 This means you’ll have to constantly talk to each other to solve puzzles and successfully defuse the bomb before time runs out.
-You can get it now for Playstation 4, Xbox One, Nintendo Switch and PC.
+You can get it now for PlayStation 4, Xbox One, Nintendo Switch and PC.

 Don’t Starve Together ($14.99; microsoft.com)

 This stylized wilderness survival game is all about working together to build a new life in a bleak and unforgiving world.
 Once you establish a shelter and a food source, you’ll have to avoid monsters and other mysterious dangers to stay alive.
-It’s available for Nintendo Switch, Xbox One, Playstation 4 and PC.
+It’s available for Nintendo Switch, Xbox One, PlayStation 4 and PC.